zboris12/zgapdfsigner/README.md

   * 128bit AES Encryption
   * 256bit AES Encryption
 * Set public-key certificate protection to a pdf.
-  Supported algorithms are same as the password protection.
+  Supported algorithms are as same as the password protection.

 ## About signing with TSA